 - How tasks overlap and link with each other

 - The start and finish date of the project

-Today, we mainly use Gantt Chart to track project schedules and make project management less stressful.
-Gantt chart helps us understand the relationship between tasks more clearly, keep all the team members on the same page, and successfully complete project.
+Today, we mainly use the Gantt Chart to track project schedules and make project management less stressful.
+Gantt chart helps us understand the relationship between tasks more clearly, keep all the team members on the same page, and successfully complete the project.

-Gantt Chart comes with a lot of benefits: it lets you organise your thoughts, gives you a clear layout of what you’re doing, helps you set a realistic time frame, and it’s highly visible.
+Gantt Chart comes with a lot of benefits: it lets you organize your thoughts, gives you a clear layout of what you’re doing, helps you set a realistic time frame, and it’s highly visible.

 However, if you are working on an ambitious and demanding project with hundreds of tasks, charts might become too complex and make you feel overwhelmed.
 For example, as things change, you need to update the Gantt chart.
-Also, the size of the bar does not necessarily indicate the amount of work needed to successfully complete the project as activity may require more resources than you initially expected.
+Also, the size of the bar does not necessarily indicate the amount of work needed to successfully complete the project as an activity may require more resources than you initially expected.

 In the initiation phase, it’s important to specify all the steps of the project development including what WILL be was done and what WILL NOT be done.
 If you want to keep the project under control, you need to allocate some time and carefully plan and define the scope.

 Time is an invaluable resource.
 While we can control the processes and make necessary changes to improve them, we cannot control time.
 One of the biggest challenges each project manager has to face is to use time efficiently, keep the project on schedule, and reach the desired objectives.

 As a project manager, you should define the budget in the early stage of the project and then compare it with the figure your customer initially offered.
 If the client decides to spend a certain amount of money that doesn’t match your requirements, you can prepare a business proposal that will include the estimates of the total cost of the project.
 This proposal helps the customer base his decision on more accurate estimates.